 - Updated the installation order from OS > BIOS > Application to BIOS > OS > Application.
 After a BIOS update, ThinOS reboots and then continues to update the operating system.
-After an operating system update, ThinOS reboots and then continues to update the application. - The operating system, BIOS, and applications are downloaded in the background and installed in servicing mode.
-Click the download icon on the taskbar to check the download status. - When ThinOS enters servicing mode, ThinOS automatically logs off when you are logged in.
+After an operating system update, ThinOS reboots and then continues to update the application. - Removed the bottom-right download progress window.
+The operating system and BIOS downloads in the background and is installed in servicing mode.
+Applications are both downloaded and installed in servicing mode. - From ThinOS 2306, the package download status icon is added.
+Click the icon to check the download status, and the applications are also downloaded in the background. - When ThinOS enters servicing mode, ThinOS automatically logs off when you are logged in.
 You cannot log in until the update process is finished. - If the update fails, ThinOS automatically exits servicing mode after a countdown.
-After exiting the servicing mode, you can log in to continue your work. - The applications that fail to update are displayed in the failed application list. - If you update an invalid application package, like trying to install an application that is released prior or as part of ThinOS 2205, the update fails.
-Reboot your device and the device does not download and install the invalid application package again. - From ThinOS 2308, if the battery charge is lower than 50%, the update process does not start even when the power adapter is connected.
+You can also click Exit to exit the mode manually.
+After exiting the servicing mode, you can log in to continue your work. - The applications that fail to update are displayed in the failed application list. - If you update an invalid application package, like trying to install an application released prior or as part of ThinOS 2205, the update fails.
+Reboot your device and the device does not download and install the invalid application package again. - If you do not connect power adapter to the ThinOS client, the update fails with a 60-seconds countdown error AC power is not connected. - If you connect the power adapter in 60 seconds, ThinOS exits servicing mode and then enters servicing mode again to continue the update process. - If you do not connect the power adapter in 60 seconds, ThinOS exits servicing mode after the countdown is complete.
+You must reboot and update again. - From ThinOS 2308, if the battery charge is lower than 50%, the update process does not start even when the power adapter is connected.
 Once the device is charged to 50%, the update process starts.